hkmix/vscode-solarized-dark-vim/README.md

 ![Screenshot](images/screenshot.png)

-Tries to be accurate to the vim version of Solarized Dark.
+Stays true to the vim "feel" of Solarized Dark, using similar colours where possible.
+Tweaks are made to preserve accuracy across languages and to reduce the number of special colours used.

 Themes editor and UI.
 Currently optimized for the following languages:

 - C/C++
-- JavaScript/React
+- JavaScript/TypeScript/React
 - Markdown
 - Python
 - Shell script

+The following languages are also supported, but with fewer optimizations:

+- LaTeX/TeX
+- Java

 Contains minimal additional highlighting.
 The theme uses no italics, bold, etc. for code.